Top 15+ Energy Drink Dangers

 - Continue researching the negative side effects energy drinks have on young people.

 Moderation is Key

-Too much of anything can potentially be dangerous, so moderation is recommended when consuming energy drinks as well.
-Caffeine and other ingredients in these beverages are drugs and should be respected and used in accordance with established recommended daily allowances.
+Too much of anything can potentially be dangerous, so moderation is recommended when consuming energy drinks.
+Caffeine (trimethylxanthine) and other ingredients in these beverages are drugs and should be respected and used in accordance with established recommended daily allowances.

 To reduce the above potential energy drink dangers education is key.
 Consumers need to be aware of how much caffeine is in a drink or product and parents need to know exactly what their children are drinking and talk to them about what is safe.

 - Menci, D., Righini, F. M., Cameli, M., Lisi, M., Benincasa, S., Focardi, M., & Mondillo, S. (2013).
 Acute effects of an energy drink on myocardial function assessed by conventional echo-Doppler analysis and by speckle tracking echocardiography on young healthy subjects.
 Journal of amino acids, 2013.

 - Seifert, S. M., Seifert, S. A., Schaechter, J. L., Bronstein, A. C., Benson, B. E., Hershorin, E. R., ... & Lipshultz, S. E. (2013).
 An analysis of energy-drink toxicity in the National Poison Data System.
 Clinical toxicology, 51(7), 566-574.

 - Trapp, G. S., Allen, K., O'Sullivan, T. A., Robinson, M., Jacoby, P., & Oddy, W. H. (2014).
 Energy drink consumption is associated with anxiety in Australian young adult males.
 Depression and anxiety, 31(5), 420-428. study

 - US National Library of Medicine